 A sign with ‘Maho’ on it is removed when Doremi is walking that couple to the shop.
 The paint job is so sloppy too.
 They don’t bother matching colors, and the painted parts are painfully obvious.

-The woman in the couple says that charm is really cute and her boyfriend agrees.
+The woman says that charm is really cute and her boyfriend agrees.
 In the dub, she says it gives you good dreams and the guy says ‘Neato.’

 Aiko says the item they’re looking at will make them love each other even more and she’ll sell it for 50 yen, which is roughly 50 cents.
 Mirabelle says the plate they’re looking at will make all the food they eat off of it taste like candy and she’ll sell it to them for five bucks.